jbkc85/moodle-kubernetes-tutorial/README.md

 *Note:* The reason we only create a service and ingress in the ``traefik-webui.yaml`` is because the ``traefik.yaml`` actually starts the WebUI on port 8080 - it just doesn't expose it outside of the internal network.

+<a name="postgres"></a>
 Postgres Setup
 --------------
-<a name="postgres"></a>

-Postgres is another obvious interchangable part of the Moodlenetes setup.
+Postgres is another obvious interchangable part of the m8s setup.
 However since the database of Moodle is essential, I will be going a bit more in detail on how to set it up.

 ### Persistent Volume

+**File: m8s/postgres/persistent-volume.yaml**

 The first step is getting a persistent volume setup in Kubernetes.
 This is important as if you don't create a persistent volume, the data from Postgres can be potentially lost.

-$ cat moodlenetes/postgres/persistent-volume.yaml

 ```yaml